 Phrases like, “The truth is…” “The good news is…” or, “How beginners can compete with experts…” are tested by time.
 They sound natural no matter who says them.

 But what really matters is your promise.
 When you credibly promise a meaningful transformation, you’ll command attention.

-Myth #3: Only heart-centered businesses need to be concerned.
+Myth #3: Only heart-centered businesses need to be concerned about writing conversational copy.
 People like accountants can be “all business.”

 Most service business owners genuinely care about their clients.
 They don’t want to beat up their clients with tough hype-y copy.
 I’ve worked with very caring lawyers and very sales-oriented healers.
 And they need to be authentic and “real” as well.

 So how do you come across as a real person, not a robot?

 Tip #1: Join the story that’s already going on in your prospect’s mind.